 In 2016/17 86% of bus services in Hertfordshire ran on time, compared to a national average of 82% in 2015/16.
-In the years 2010 to 2016, bus punctuality in Hertfordshire remained above 90%28.
-Passenger research indicates A further 42% of Hertfordshire households Pack 94 of 156 users, and with increasing traffic congestion it is likely that bus priority infrastructure will be necessary to maintain standards29.
+In the years 2010 to 2016, bus punctuality in Hertfordshire remained above 90%.
+Passenger research indicates that improved punctuality is a priority for bus users, and with increasing traffic congestion it is likely that bus priority infrastructure will be necessary to maintain standards.